qthuang/cs523_sum2022/README.md

 ## To download the DataSet:
 Link: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=example_submission.csv

-After downLoad the dataset, put the csv file inside the ".../face_classification/src/dataset" folder.
+After downLoad the dataset, copy the csv file inside the ".../face_classification/src/dataset/fer2013" folder.

 It is necessary to do this before you run the code.